-- after using the toilet/commode, nappy changing/handling potties
+- after using the toilet, changing a nappy or handling a potty

 - after contact with blood or body fluid

-- before and after handling any wounds or dressings
+- before and after treating a cut or wound.

-Use hand rub even if hands look clean when entering and leaving the ward.
+Use hand rub when entering and leaving the ward.
 Dispensers of hand rub are at all ward entrances and bedsides.
 This can be used even on sensitive skin and is very effective in killing germs.